concur/developer.concur.com/src/api-guides/ERP-integration/erp-integration-new.markdown

 ### <a name="profile"></a>Company Profile

-The Company Profile [resource](https://developer.concur.com/api-reference/profile-beta/company.html) provides the Partner with 2 key pieces of information:
+The Company Profile [resource](https://developer.concur.com/api-reference/profile-beta/company.html) provides the partner with 2 key pieces of information:

 1. Company UUID - Partner will record this value per customer connection and use it when submitting Support cases.
 1. MarketingName data element - Partner will record this value per customer.
 This will indicate the Edition Type a customer is using: